Jetta Goudal: Holocaust

 Jetta Goudal lost nearly all her relatives in the Holocaust.
-Her sister Bertha died in 1945 in Bergen-Belsen concentration camp, Bertha's husband Nathan Beffie died at the same place in 1944.
+Her sister Bertha died in 1945 in Bergen-Belsen concentration camp, and Bertha's husband Nathan Beffie died at the same place in 1944.
 Jetta's nephew Eduard Beffie (Berta's son) was killed at Sobibór extermination camp.
 Jetta Goudal's stepmother, Rosette Citroen, was also killed at Sobibor in 1943.
 Only Bertha's daughter, Geertruida (Truus) Beffie survived the war and died in 2013 in Pennsylvania, United States.